keyboardmedicNL/clipbot/readme.md

 - remote alerts on errors trough gotify, wich wont happen if the url is left blank in the config

 # how to use:
-1. install python on your system from the python website https://www.python.org/downloads/
+1. install python on your system from the python website https://www.python.org/downloads/ (make sure you tick "install to path" if you intend to use the included start.bat)
 2. place all contents in a folder and make a "config" folder.
 3. make a config.json and copy the text below into the file
 ```